Beriah Brown: Move west

 He moved to California in 1862 and became well known for his pro-Confederacy views.
 As the editor of the daily Democratic Press in San Francisco, he amassed a large library; when news arrived of the assassination of Abraham Lincoln, a mob ransacked Brown's office and burned 20,000 volumes.
 He supported the establishment of a white supremacist colony in Sonora, Mexico, and opposed the Civil War.

 Brown moved to the Pacific Northwest after the burning of his office and library, working at newspapers in Portland, Oregon, and Salem, Oregon, in the 1860s.
 He moved to Washington Territory and co-founded the territory's first newspaper, the Puget Sound Dispatch, in 1871.
-Brown was later president and chairman of the board of regents of the University of Washington and was Mayor of Seattle from 1878 to 1879.
+Brown was later president and chairman of the board of regents of the University of Washington.

+On July 8, 1878, Brown was elected mayor of Seattle as a People's Ticket candidate.
+He served for one year while continuing to publish the Dispatch.
+Shortly after leaving office, he sold the Dispatch as it underwent financial difficulties.

 Brown died on February 8, 1900, in Anaconda, Montana.
-He was buried at Lake View Cemetery in Seattle.